 President, NATAS Suncoast Chapter

-The National Academy of Television Arts & Sciences Suncoast Chapter and its Board of Governors are excited to welcome all of you to the 2025 Student Production Awards at the University of Miami’s School of Communication.
+On behalf of the National Academy of Television Arts & Sciences Suncoast Chapter and our Board of Governors, welcome to the 2026 Student Production Awards at Nova Southeastern University.

-To all our nominees, congratulations—and best of luck!
+To all our nominees, congratulations, and enjoy the moment.
+Good luck!

 Chair, Suncoast Student Production Awards